Lumen-jane/CI-CD-for-my-Resume/README.md

 4. Running Tests Locally
 You can run tests locally before pushing changes to ensure everything is working correctly:

  `npm test`

 5. Building the Docker Image
 If you want to build the Docker image locally, use the following command:

  `docker build -t my-node-app .`

 6. Pushing Changes to GitHub
 To trigger the CI/CD pipeline, push your changes to the main branch:

  `git add .
-git commit -m "Describe your changes" git push origin main
+ git commit -m "Your Commit Message" git push origin main
 `

 CI/CD Pipeline